Sport

 This article outlines the top five leading wicket-takers in Test cricket history.

-That prolonged time in whites helped him to celebrate a big landmark during this year’s Ashes as he recorded his 600th Test wicket when Travis Head hooked to deep backward square leg and was caught by Joe Root in the fourth test.
+He celebrated his 600th Test wicket as Travis Head hooked to deep backward square leg and was caught by Joe Root.

-That moment etched the Nottinghamshire County Cricket Club member into the elite 600-club, a five-man list that includes fellow teammate James Anderson, who is 89 wickets ahead of him.
+That moment etched the Nottinghamshire man into the elite 600-club, a five-man list that includes his now retired teammate, James Anderson, who finished 100 wickets ahead of him.

 Broad’s 16-year stint in Test cricket, erratic appeals, and memorable wicket celebrations are just some of the things that make him one of the greats.